SkillsFundingAgency/das-enterprise-automation-test-suite/README.md

 3. RandomDataGenerator - Helps creating random data to use
 4. HttpClientRequestHelper - Helps making some HTTP requests (POST, PUT, GET, DELETE, PATCH)
 5. SqlDatabaseConnectionHelper - Helps connecting to the SQL Database to read and write the data from Database
-6. CosmosActionPerformerHelper - Helps connecting to Cosmos DB to read and write the data
-7. CosmosConnectionHelper - Provides assistance to CosmosActionPerformerHelper by creating DocumentClient and DocumentRepository

 ## Some selenium best practices:
 1. Use PageObject pattern